zacnees3/getting-started-with-github-copilot/.github/steps/4-copilot-on-github.md

 1. Below the pull request description, press the green **Create pull request** one more time.

-1. Wait a moment Copilot to comment on your pull request!
+1. Wait a moment for Copilot to comment on your pull request!

    - Notice the log entry indicating a Copilot review was requested.

+1. Back on the exercise issue, wait a moment for Mona to check your work, provide feedback, and post a final review of this lesson!

 1. At the bottom, press the green **Merge pull request** button.

-1. Wait a moment for Mona to check your work, provide feedback, and post a final review of this lesson!
-Nice work you are done! :tada:
+Nice work!
+You are all done! :tada: